 In hindsight, another colour sofa might get more mileage between cleanings but I love the fresh look of white.
 For that reason, I don’t think it’s a hardship for one day.
 For the sofa to look like this while we launder our one and only slipcover is a minor inconvenience.

 Our interim solution allows us to continue to use our sofa while the cover is air drying.
 Plus, it’s a great repurpose of a full-fitted sheet!

-We only removed the seat and back cushion covers.
-To remove the back and armrests would have meant we’d have to take the entire couch apart to get it all off.
-Since it was in good shape, we found that a good vacuum with a special upholstery attachment was all it needed to freshen it up again.
+We only remove the seat and back cushion covers.
+To remove the back and armrests, we’d have to take the entire couch apart to get it all off.
+Since it was in good shape, a good vacuum with a special upholstery attachment is all it needs to freshen it up again.

 Suck it Up

 The upholstery attachment has a nubby strip that catches all the dust and lint so it’s definitely worthwhile to invest in one: